tomncooper/caladrius/docs/source/rest_api.rst

 Returns:
     A JSON list of objects each with a :code:`name` and :code:`decription` attribute for the configured topology performance models.
-The names are unique across Caladrius and can be used in the :code:`model` fields of other requests.
+The names are unique across Magpie and can be used in the :code:`model` fields of other requests.

 :code:`POST /model/topology/{dsps-name}/current`